TheRussianFella/VecOptim/README.md

 ## Method

-This method is quit simple.

 We train two neural nets: a VAE, that learns a hidden representation of letters and learns to reconstruct them, and a classifier, that will give us a probability distribution of what letter is on the picture.

-Then we take a latent representation of an image we want to morph, and we use gradient descent to change it, so that it's probability distribution leans more towards target letter.
+Then we take a latent representation of an image we want to morph, and use gradient descent to change it, so that it's probability distribution leans more towards target letter.

 This way our letter will gain more and more characterictics of a target one as it gets closer to the place where it's